krOoze/Hello_Triangle/README.md

 Hello Triangle Vulkan demo
 =========================

-This is a traditional Hello World style application for graphical APIs (for Vulkan in this case).
+This is a traditional Hello World style application for graphical Vulkan.
 It renders a RGB shaded equilateral triangle (well, if the resolution is a square).

 The code is quite flat and basic, so I think it's good enough for learning.
 No tutorial or even much comments are provided though (comments do lie anyway :smirk:).

 But I have tried not to cut corners making it.
 It contains proper error handling and I assume it is without errors :innocent:.
-It should perfectly adhere to the Vulkan spec e.g. it should do proper synchronization and do so in efficient way (as it was meant to be used).
-Well, at least that is the goal (to have at least for this elementary case a flawless application).
+It should perfectly adhere to the Vulkan specification &mdash; e.g. it should do proper synchronization and do so in reasonably efficient way (as it was meant to be used).
+Well, at least that is the goal (i.e to have at least for this elementary case a flawless enough application).

 Branches
 -----------------

-The git branches demonstrate some elementary Vulkan techniques which can be easily grafted on this basic example (it is nice to see a diff of what needs to be changed for it to work).
+The git branches demonstrate some basic Vulkan features which can be easily grafted on this basic example (it is nice to see a diff of what exactly needs to be changed to make it work).
 Their `README.md` should be edited to reflect the changes.

 | branch | description |
 |---|---|